-- 1. Two years of the medical school curriculum will satisfy the first year course requirements.
-The medical school curriculum includes an introduction to statistics as part of the Evidence Based Medicine course. - 2.
+- 1. Two years of the medical school curriculum will satisfy the first-year course requirements.
+The medical school curriculum includes an introduction to statistics as part of the Evidence Based Medicine course - 2.
 Laboratory long rotations are chosen through the M.D./Ph.D. program and are completed prior to entry of the student into the Ph.D. portion of the curriculum. - 3.
-Passing the national boards will satisfy the written qualifying examination requirement. - 4.
-The oral qualifying exam will be the proposal defense and it will follow the guidelines for regular graduate students.
-It is recommended that this exam be taken during the first year of research but must be completed by the end of the fall semester of their third semester in the graduate program.
-Failure to pass the oral exam by the end of the third semester in the graduate program, unless prior approval is provided by the Graduate Studies Committee, will result in dismissal from the doctoral graduate program. - 5.
-Other course work and seminar requirements are two advanced courses, journal clubs, three seminars, as required of other students in the Ph.D. program. - 6.
+The formative assessment and proposal defense will follow the same guidelines as regular graduate students.
+It is recommended that the formative assessment be taken in the summer after one year in the mentor's laboratory.
+The research proposal should be completed by Nov 1st of the student's second year in the BMM graduate program. - 4.
+Other course work and seminar requirements are: one advanced course such as Advanced Protein Chemistry and Enzymology or Advanced Molecular Biology, journal clubs, three formal seminars (proposal, out of area, dissertation defense), participation in the BMM research forum, and one credit of experiential learning as required of other students in the Ph.D. program. - 5.
 Students will take the course in scientific ethics taught by the Office of Research and Graduate Studies.

-SAMPLE COURSE SCHEDULE (Note: this may vary by student) BIOCHEMISTRY AND MOLECULAR BIOLOGY PH.D.
+SAMPLE COURSE SCHEDULE (Note: this may vary by student) BIOCHEMISTRY AND MOLECULAR MEDICINE PH.D.
 PROGRAM